A man who registered 'NULL' on his car's license plate faces a huge fine for parking violations

 Chinn Anthony

-Using such a mechanism, a security researcher working under the handle name Droogie came up with the prank of making his license plate “NULL”.
-Null is often used to indicate that no numerical value has been entered in a database, etc., and he imagined that the American Department of Motor Vehicles might be confused.
+Taking advantage of this mechanism, a security researcher who goes by the handle name Droogie came up with the idea of making his own license plate number 'NULL'.
+NULL is often used in databases to indicate that no numbers have been entered, and he imagined that this might confuse the Department of Motor Vehicles in the United States.

-However, the private subcontractor did the fine reversal itself but did not make any fundamental system modifications.
-As a result, 'NULL' in the database is still associated with Droogie's license plate, and Mr. Droogie has been charged a fine of more than $ 6000 (about 630,000 yen).
-Droogie, who explained the series of events at the security-related event “ DEF CON ” held in Las Vegas, USA in August 2019, said he was not willing to pay the newly charged fine.
+However, although the private subcontractor carried out the cancellation of the fine itself, they did not fundamentally fix the system.
+As a result, the 'NULL' in the database is still associated with Droogie's license plate, and Droogie has been fined more than $6,000 (about 630,000 yen).
+Droogie, who explained the series of events at the security-related event ' DEF CON ' held in Las Vegas, USA in August 2019, said that he has no intention of paying the new fine.